* IEA sees strong global oil demand growth to 2023

 The dollar fell to its lowest in more than a week against a basket of currencies after a senior delegation from South Korea returned from a visit to the north, which said there was no need to keep its nuclear program as long as there was no military threat against it and the safety of its regime was secured.

 "The comments on North Korea denuclearisation have caught the market a bit off-guard and so the dollar has weakened and commodities have received a boost," said Saxo Bank senior manager Ole Hansen.

 "Oil seems to be more driven by outside macro forces than what is happening within the sector."

 The price had eased closer to $65 in earlier trading, pressured by the International Energy Agency's (IEA) warning on Monday that U.S. oil output is set to surge over the coming five years.

 U.S. crude production has risen to more than 10 million barrels per day (bpd), overtaking top exporter Saudi Arabia.
 Output hit a record 10.057 million bpd in November, according to the U.S. Department of Energy.

-U.S. crude inventories were expected to rise by 3 million barrels in the week to March 2, marking a second straight week increase, according to a Reuters poll.
-Industry group the American Petroleum Institute (API) is set to release its inventory data at 4:30 p.m.
-EST (2130 GMT) on Tuesday, and the U.S. Energy Department's Energy Information Administration (EIA) is scheduled to report its data at 10:30 a.m.
+Weekly U.S. crude inventory data is expected to show a second consecutive weekly rise in the week to March 2, according to a Reuters poll.
+The American Petroleum Institute (API) will release its weekly inventory data at 4.30 p.m.
+EST (2130 GMT) on Tuesday, and the U.S. Energy Department's Energy Information Administration (EIA) reports its data at 10.30 a.m.
 EST (1530 GMT) on Wednesday.
-(Reporting by Jane Chung Editing by Christian Schmollinger and Joseph Radford)
+(Additional reporting by Jane Chung in SEOUL Editing by David Goodman and David Evans)